-After collaborating for the past six months, Bishop Johnston and the Visioning Team crafted a plan for the Diocese’s immediate future.
+After collaborating from July to December of 2018, Bishop Johnston and the Visioning Team crafted a plan for the Diocese’s immediate future.
 The information gathered from the faithful through the 10 Listening Sessions, online submissions and listening sessions with clergy was studied in great depth.
 Your input was vital in shaping plans for our future as a Diocese through concrete hopes, dreams and goals for our Church.

 Following much study, consideration, and prayer Bishop Johnston and the Visioning Team has discerned that God is calling us to be…